byronwasti/Quantum-Computer-Simulation/README.md

 ### Quantum Logic Gate

-TODO: How is a quantum gate represented in the code?

 A quantum logic gate is similar to a classical logic gate.
 It is the method for changing the states of qubits.
 There are a few subtle differences that end up having some dramatic consequences.

 One of the first differences is that a quantum gate is always reversible.
 Thus, a 2-input quantum gate has 2-outputs.
 Since every quantum gate can be represented as a matrix, every quantum gate is a special type of matrix called a unitary matrix.